KangchengHou/admix-kit/README.md

 ```

 ## TODO
+- Derive F-test in the presence of covariates
+- Complete GWAS demonstration and pipelines.
 - Add helper function to take vcf file and RFmix local ancestry file and spit out zarr.
 - First release: complete pipeline for simulating and estimating genetic correlation.